Ravioli: Overview

 Traditionally, ravioli are made at home.
 The filling varies according to the area where they are prepared.
-In Rome and Latium the filling is made with ricotta cheese, spinach, nutmeg and black pepper.
+In Rome and Latium, the filling is made with ricotta cheese, spinach, nutmeg and black pepper.
 In Sardinia, ravioli are filled with ricotta and grated lemon rind.

+In Campania, ravioli are generally round and filled with ricotta.
+Unlike other parts of Italy, they omit parsley.
+The pasta is usually made of water and flour, and sometimes eggs.
+In summer, they are frequently eaten with a tomato sauce, and in winter, ragù.

 Modern ravioli are also mass-produced by machine.

 Around the world

 In Europe and the United States, fresh-packed ravioli have several weeks of shelf life.
 Canned ravioli were pioneered by the Italian Army in the First World War and were popularized by Heinz and Buitoni in the UK and Europe, and Chef Boyardee in the United States.
 Canned ravioli may be filled with beef, processed cheese, chicken, or Italian sausage and served in a tomato, tomato-meat, or tomato-cheese sauce.
-Toasted ravioli (ravioli that have been breaded and deep fried) was developed in St. Louis, Missouri, and is a popular appetizer and snack food.
+Toasted ravioli (ravioli that have been breaded and deep-fried) was developed in St. Louis, Missouri, and is a popular appetizer and snack food.

 Ravioli are commonly encountered in the cooking of Nice, the broader Côte d'Azur, and the surrounding regions in the south of France.
 The contents of these vary greatly, but most idiosyncratic to the region is the use of leftover daube meat.
-Miniaturized cheese-filled ravioli, locally called ravioles, are a specialty of the Drôme department in the Rhône-Alpes region, particularly the commune of Romans-sur-Isère, and are frequently served au gratin.
+Miniaturized cheese-filled ravioli, locally called raviole du Dauphiné, are a specialty of the Drôme department in the Rhône-Alpes region, particularly the commune of Romans-sur-Isère, and are frequently served au gratin.

 Ravioli filled with halloumi are a traditional pasta dish of Cypriot cuisine.
 They are boiled in chicken stock and served with grated halloumi and dried mint on top.